mistweaverco/snap.nvim/README.md

     },
     output_dir = "$HOME/Pictures/Screenshots", -- Directory to save screenshots
     filename_pattern = "snap.nvim_%t.png", -- e.g., "snap.nvim_%t.png" (supports %t for timestamp)
+    copy_to_clipboard = {
+        image = true, -- Whether to copy the image to clipboard html = true, -- Whether to copy the HTML to clipboard },
     font_settings = {
       size = 14,         -- Default font size for the screenshot line_height = 0.8, -- Default line height for the screenshot